misterbytes404/MinaQueue/README.md

 1. Go to [StreamElements Dashboard](https://streamelements.com/dashboard/account/channels)
 2. Scroll down to **"Show secrets"**
 3. Copy the **JWT Token** (long string of characters)
-4. In Minaqueue, select StreamElements and paste the token
+4. In MinaQueue, select StreamElements and paste the token
 5. Click Connect

 **Security Note:** Your JWT token is stored locally in your browser and never sent to any server except StreamElements.